c4lliope/rfcs/038-resource-prototypes/proposal.md

     file: some-resource/ci/unit.yml
 ```

-Assuming the latest version detected is `abcdef`, this would correspond to the
+Assuming the latest version detected is `abcdef`, this would be equivalent to
-following build plan:
+the following build plan:

 ```yaml
 jobs: